benproc/wow.inprocess.0823/content/_index.md

       subtitle: My subtitle
       text: '<p style="text-align: center;">We come to therapy when something is too painful to bear.
 A crisis: loss, death, a failing relationship, trauma.

-      Sometimes there isn’t anything clear.
+      <p style="text-align: center;">Sometimes there isn’t anything clear.
 We’re not feeling alive, we’re unhappy, purposeless, lonely, or frightened.

-      Seeking help is an expression of hope for something better.
+      <p style="text-align: center;">Seeking help is an expression of hope for something better.
 Shifting our energy  toward change is important.</p>'
     design:
       # See Page Builder docs for all section customization options.
       # Choose how many columns the section has.
 Valid values: '1' or '2'.